jmattheis/website/website/content/blog/3-review-of-my-first-project.md

 ![](/img/3-header.png)

-Yes, most of the stuff is in german, but I'll rename variables and strings in code examples to english.
+Yes, most of the stuff is in German, but I'll rename variables and strings in code examples to English.

 ## Code Style/Quality